 Unrestricted net assets - These are resources that are not subject to donor-imposed stipulations and can be used for the general operations of the School.
 Unrestricted net assets may be designated for specific purpose by action of the Board of Directors.
-At August 31, 2017, the School's unrestricted net assets were \$985,391.
+As of August 31, 2018 and 2017, the School's unrestricted net assets were \$1,005,162 and \$985,391, respectively.

-Temporarily restricted net assets - These are resources that are subject to donor-imposed stipulations that may be met, either by actions of the School and/or the passage of time.
+Temporarily restricted net assets - These are resources that are subject to donorimposed stipulations that may be met, either by actions of the School and/or the passage of time.
 This classification includes contributions, underwriting, and unconditional promises to give for which the ultimate purposes of the proceeds are not permanently restricted.
-At August 31, 2017, the School's temporarily restricted net assets were \$1,516,432.
+As of August 31, 2018 and 2017, the School's temporarily restricted net assets were \$1,597,590 and \$1,516,432, respectively.

-Permanently restricted net assets - These are resources that are subject to donor-restrictions requiring that principal be held in perpetuity and any income thereon be used by the School.
-The School did not have any permanently restricted net assets as of August 31, 2017.
+Permanently restricted net assets - These are resources that are subject to donorrestrictions requiring that principal be held in perpetuity and any income thereon be used by the School.
+The School did not have any permanently restricted net assets as of August 31, 2018 and 2017.